 Applications, objectives, and limits of crack grouting

 The method is used to stop water ingress, bond crack faces, or fill voids.
 Typical applications include deep cracks in reinforced concrete walls, slabs, foundations, construction and control joints, water-bearing capillary cracks in tunnel linings, or spalls with hidden voids.
 Limits exist where component movements persist, the substrate is highly contaminated, or the crack is intended to act as a deliberate separation joint.
 In such cases, alternative measures should be considered.
 In the context of concrete demolition and special demolition, crack grouting supports the stability of adjacent areas, for example by sealing water-bearing cracks before sawing or breaking.
-Interventions with concrete pulverizer or stone and concrete hydraulic splitter become more controllable, as unwanted crack propagation and wetting are reduced.
+Interventions with concrete pulverizers or stone and concrete hydraulic splitters become more controllable, as unwanted crack propagation and wetting are reduced.

 Materials and systems: epoxy resins, PU resins, acrylate gels, and cement suspensions